Software Development Timeline: How Long Does It Take To Build Custom Software?

 Building Software is like Building a House

-When planning and estimating a project, we consider each of the following phases separately:
+When planning and estimating a software engineering timeline and overall project, we consider each of the following phases separately:

 - Requirements & Design